 There is a 50 % chance that the pork chop you had for dinner came from an animal that had been fed on transgenic soy.
 The dominance of GM products in agriculture started 15 years ago, but where will it end?

 “Transgenic Wars” visits Danish farms where the amount of the pigs born with deformities and the number dying from gastric diseases have dramatically increased.
 The animals are fed on a transgenic combo of GM soy that was treated with the herbicide Glyphosate.

-Today in Argentina all agriculture is transgenic but after 15 years the weeds have evolved and glyphosate is longer effective.
-In response, farmers have started using hazardous chemicals in an indiscriminate and unregulated manner.
+Today in Argentina, all agriculture is transgenic, but after 15 years, the weeds have evolved and glyphosate is no longer effective.
+In response, farmers have started using hazardous chemicals in an unregulated manner.
 In some areas the rate of serious genetic deformities in children has exploded.
-We meet the families and doctors convinced that living so close to GM farms is the cause.
+The filmmaker meets the families and doctors convinced that living so close to GM farms is the cause.

-Fifteen years ago, when the genetic modification of seeds and plants was being described as a ‘super technology’, French investigative journalist Paul Moreira was one of the last reporters allowed into Monsanto’s laboratories before they closed their doors to outside cameras.
+How has transgenic agriculture managed to conquer agriculture so quickly?
+Fifteen years ago, when the genetic modification of seeds and plants was being described as a “super technology”, French investigative journalist Paul Moreira was one of the last reporters allowed into Monsanto’s laboratories before they closed their doors to outside cameras.